Is it okay for Christians to Swear or Cuss?

 Is it a sin?

-1. Swearing: Is it a sin to swear? (that is, to use a known rude or offensive word aggressively, use rude word(s) to emphasise a point where not necessary to the overall understanding).
+1. Swearing or Cussing: Is it a sin to swear or Cuss? (that is, to use a known rude or offensive word aggressively, use rude word(s) to emphasise a point where not necessary to the overall understanding).
 Swearing is very common, and we all get used to hearing it.
 Depending on a Christian’s personal understanding, the answer could be a ‘Yes’ or a ‘No’.
 Ultimately, Christians live by grace, and have free will to make up their own minds.
 However, it isn’t quite that simple.
 They will be influenced by the Bible, and what they feel God and the Holy Spirit is saying to them on the subject.
 We’ll take a look at what the Bible says later.
 Someone who isn’t a Christian may not have even considered whether swearing or not is important, indifferent to it being a part of everyday life and acceptable – so long as they can ‘give as good as they get!’

 2. Blaspheming / Profanity: Is it a sin to blaspheme or speak profanities?
 Once again, if you’re not a Christian the thought may not even have crossed your mind, but if it has, you might be indifferent to saying ‘god’ or ‘jesus’ as an exclamation during conversation (have you ever stopped to wonder why these words come to mind first?).
 For a Christian, unlike swearing, the situation is quite different.
 Christians know this from what the Bible says about blaspheming specifically (e), as opposed to swearing generally (words from modern language made into swear words, or sexual references when used in aggression in certain contexts).
 More about what the Bible says on this, and the differences later.